UwUSnek/Lumen-Aurora/README.md

 &nbsp;

 # Build applications
-Applications are built using the `<path_to_repo>/Build/lux_g++` executable, which is a g++ wrapper that automatically adds everything the engine needs to your options and forwards them to g++.
+Applications are built using the `<path_to_repo>/Build/lynxg++` executable, which is a g++ wrapper that automatically adds everything the engine needs to your options and forwards them to g++.

 You can use -d[\<option\>], -r[\<option\>], -l[\<opttion\>] and -w[\<option\>] to use different options based on the platform or configuration.

 - Debug mode
     Turns off all the optimizations and adds any available debug, gdb and gprof information.
-    It also activates Vulkan validation layers and Lux Engine runtime validation tests.
+    It also activates Vulkan validation layers and Lynx runtime validation tests.
     Any error reported by those systems must be fixed, as they indicate a bug in the application.
     In release mode, they are not checked and have undefined behaviour.
 - Release mode